giulioborghesi/cl-compiler/README.md

 ## Future versions

 In the immediate future, we plan to include a `Dockerfile` in this repository to allow users to build the compiler and work with it from within a container.
 We also plan to include the MIPS simulator `spim` inside the image.
-Long term, we want to include a code optimization pass to the compiler so to generate more performant assembly code.
+Long term, we want to include a code optimization phase to the compiler so to generate more performant assembly code.